EFA-FHB/ozg-vermittlungsdienst-doku/documentation/Status_information_en.md

 ## Endpoints for querying status and transfer information<span id="endpoints">
 To query the status and transfer information, the Vermittlungsdienst provides the endpoints `GET /v1/notices` for a list of data deliveries, `GET /v1/notices/status` for a list of data deliveries in a specific period and `GET /v1/notices/{trackingcode}` and `GET /v1/notices/by-notice/{noticeId}/{version}` for a single data delivery.

-The Vermittlungsdienst performs status queries to BKMS and TED every three minutes.
-It therefore makes sense to query the status information of the notices to the Vermittlungsdienst every 5 minutes at most.
+The Vermittlungsdienst performs status queries to BKMS and to TED every three minutes.
+It therefore makes sense to query the status information of the notices to the Vermittlungsdienst every five minutes at most.

 The corresponding OpenAPI specification can be found at https://ozg-vermittlungsdienst.de/ and is available for download in JSON format at https://ozg-vermittlungsdienst.de/Vermittlungsdienst_REST-API.json.
 <br><br>